elap733/NBA-Injuries-Analysis/README.md

 ## Methodology

-The flowchart below provides a graphical overview of this project's workflow.
+The flowchart below provides an overview of this project's workflow.
 In the sections which follow, I provide further explanation of the scraping, cleaning, and processing steps that I executed.

 <p align="center">
 <img src="https://github.com/elap733/NBA-Injuries-Analysis/blob/master/references/02_images/workflow.png" width="600"/>